How to Prevent Phishing

 Planning and Prevention

-Phishing attacks involve an incremental process known as a “kill chain”.
+Make sure your organization is educated on how to prevent phishing attacks, which involve an incremental process known as a “kill chain”.
 If your organization is serious about preventing phishing, defending your customers, and safeguarding your brand reputation, you need to be deploying systems that help you move up the kill chain.
 This means taking steps that go beyond collecting intelligence and actually turning threat intelligence data into cyber attack prevention assets.

 Understanding the Phishing Attack Kill Chain